BabuReddyM/Spring-Angular/ReadMe.md

-This is the place where we write the src code using Anglar and Spring boot and this module has been divided into four sections.
+This is the place where we write the src code using Anglar, Spring boot and cloud(AWS).
+This module has been divided into four sections.